Here’s a Seville Spring Fair glossary that will help you understand the insights of the Feria de Abril and, most importantly, feel like a local!

 The Feria isn’t just about dancing and sherry drinking though.
 It also marks the start of the Seville bullfighting season.

 Abanico – Fan.
 This object was used to provide relief from the heat and was commonly used for both sexes.
 Men used smaller pocket sized ones and women larger ones, although over the years the use of the fan has become (almost) exclusive to women.

 Albero – Yellow sand typical from the region that covers the ground of the Recinto.
-It is also used in bullrings and parks.
-Unfortunately it can get dusty in the hot weather and it turns to mud when it rains.
-Its color is the symbol of Sevilla.
+It’s also used in bullrings and parks.
+Unfortunately, it can get dusty in the hot weather and it turns to mud when it rains.
+Its color is the symbol of Seville.